Portugee Portsider Leads Solons

 “Why ‘Kettle’?”
 McDonald asked.

 “Have no idea.
-Wirts came along well before my time.”
+Wirts was long before my time.”

 Freitas rose from the table, glanced at the bill and without a second thought, snatched it in his left hand.

-As he reached for his billfold in his back pocket, he cooed, “Save your money, Mac.
+As he reached for his billfold in his back pocket, Tony cooed, “Save your money, Mac.
 You’re gonna need it, my friend.”

 Freitas acknowledged with a quick tilt of his head.
 “Jigger had one helluva career, boy.
 Ya know, I hear he’s cashing in.
 Retiring.”